junhe/chopper/README.md

 # Chopper Tutorial

 Chopper is a tool that explores the input space of file systems to find unexpected behaviors.
 Currently it focuses on block allocators.
-The input space and quality metrics are described in *Reducing File System Tail Latencies with Chopper* (http://research.cs.wisc.edu/adsl/Publications/).
+The input space and quality metrics are described in *Reducing File System Tail Latencies with Chopper* (It will be available after FAST'15 at http://research.cs.wisc.edu/adsl/Publications/).

 This document describes how to run Chopper on your machine.
 There is another document (http://research.cs.wisc.edu/adsl/Software/chopper/reproduce.html) showing how to analyze Chopper's output, which is done by showing how to reproduce all the figures in the Chopper paper.